 Competency will be assessed through a 1-credit pass/fail course at Excelsior College.

-This 11-credit requirement can be satisfied with arts and sciences courses or applied professional credits.
+Credit requirements to be satisfied with arts and sciences courses or applied professional credits.

 In your capstone course, you demonstrate what you’ve learned about the following topics by applying your knowledge to a real-world organization: the U.S. health care system; leadership, management, and communication strategies; human resource management and organizational behavior; evidence-based practice; quality assurance; legal and regulatory oversight; ethics; operations and diversity; health care finance and economics; and strategic planning and marketing.